Cyril Cleverdon: Career and studies

 Together, these components form an information retrieval test collection.
 The test collection serves as a standard for testing retrieval approaches, and the success of each approach is measured in terms of two measures: precision and recall.
 Test collections and evaluation measures based on precision and recall are driving forces behind modern research on search systems.
 Cleverdon's approach formed a blueprint for the successful Text Retrieval Conference series that began in 1992.

 Not only did Cleverdon's Cranfield studies introduce experimental research into computer science, the outcomes of the project also established the basis of the automatic indexing as done in today's search engines.
 Essentially, Cleverdon found that the use of single terms from the documents achieved the best retrieval performance, as opposed to manually assigned thesaurus terms, synonyms, etc. These results were very controversial at the time.
 In the Cranfield 2 Report, Cleverdon said:

 This conclusion is so controversial and so unexpected that it is bound to throw considerable doubt on the methods which have been used (...)
 A complete recheck has failed to reveal any discrepancies (...) there is no other course except to attempt to explain the results which seem to offend against every canon on which we were trained as librarians.

+Cleverdon’s most well-known studies were Cranfield 1 and Cranfield 2.
+The main conclusion after Cranfield 1 was that in order to execute computer searches, a good search program is necessary.
+Cranfield 2 found that search staff had a direct output on search results and also that single term indexing languages were more successful than others.

 Cyril Cleverdon also ran, for many years, the Cranfield conferences, which provided a major international forum for discussion of ideas and research in information retrieval.
 This function was taken over by the SIGIR conferences in the 1970s.

+Later publications by Cleverdon also focused on information retrieval.
+A paper in 1972, “On the Inverse Relationship of Recall and Precision” focused on how the number of citations created in turn decreases the number of useful citations available.